philipcwhite/Monitoring/README.md

 Device View

 ## Updates

+10/5/2018 - Added the ability to view closed events and re-open them if needed.
+No functionality is currently role locked.
+This will be added in a future update.
+Updated the About section.

 10/5/2018 - Devices, graphing, and the event view are back.
 I hope to have the first Windows beta release out in a week or so.